 As you can see, everyone has their own creative spin of how they like to prepare their own comfort beverage.
 Be original, and have fun with the recipe!

 If you're a fan of this drink, you should carry reusable tumblers and straws to shops in order to reduce your usage of single-use plastic.
 These straws can even be used while you are making and serving this bubble tea recipe at home.

 Boba straws are wider to allow drinking the pearls along with the tea.
-Reusable ones are not just better for the environment but also more hygienic and stylish.
-Our pick for the best reusable boba straw is on Amazon.
+Reusable ones are better for the environment and more hygienic and stylish.
+See our pick for the best reusable boba straw and the best boba cups.

-With the advent of the pandemic, many boba tea shops around the world have evolved to also provide boba home kits.
+With the advent of the pandemic, many boba tea shops worldwide have also evolved to provide boba home kits.
 These kits are very useful in easing the boba-making process at home.

 Admirably, many of these boba tea shops recognise the need to provide more sustainable tools in their bubble tea home kits.